ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 - :math:`mxmat` is the maximum growing season length (days past planting), at which harvest occurs even if heat unit index has not reached :math:`GDD_{mat}`.
 - :math:`z_{top}^{\max }` is the maximum top-of-canopy height of a crop (see Sect. :numref:`Vegetation Structure`).
 - SLA is specific leaf area (see Chapter :numref:`rst_Photosynthetic Capacity`).
 - :math:`\chi _{L}` is the leaf orientation index, equals -1 for vertical, 0 for random, and 1 for horizontal leaf orientation.
+(See Sect. :numref:`Canopy Radiative Transfer`.)
 - grperc is the growth respiration factor (see Sect. :numref:`Growth Respiration`).
 - flnr is the fraction of leaf N in the Rubisco enzyme.
 - fcur is the fraction of allocation that goes to currently displayed growth.